The Reverend Canon Jennifer E. Reid, B.A., M.Div.

 Previous to this, she was the Assistant Curate at St. Peter’s following her ordination in the Diocese of Toronto in 1989.
 Jennifer studied at York University and Huron College (University of Western Ontario).
-She currently serves on the Anglican Diocese of Toronto Foundation and Professional Development grant team.
+She currently serves on the OFOH Allocation Committee, the Postulancy Committee, and Professional Development grant team.

 Jennifer is married to Gordon Patterson and they have two sons, David and Matthew.

 The Reverend Maria Nightingale

 Maria first came to St. Peter’s as a student when she was working on her Master of Divinity at Trinity College (University of Toronto).
 She and her husband, Bruce, were married at St. Peter’s and their older daughter, Angelique, was baptised here.
 Ordained in 1999 in the Diocese of Niagara, Maria worked as an assistant curate at St. Luke’s in Burlington.
 Their younger daughter, Gwendolyn, was born during this time.
 After the untimely death of Bruce as the result of a car accident in 2001, she took a year off.